Updated August 15th, 2023 by Ben Reynolds

 “We make no attempt to pick the few winners that will emerge from an ocean of unproven enterprises.
 We’re not smart enough to do that, and we know it.
 Instead, we try to apply Aesop’s 2,600-year-old equation to opportunities in which we have reasonable confidence as to how many birds are in the bush and when they will emerge.”

 Don’t try to be smarter than Buffett.
-You aren’t – and that’s okay.
+You likely aren’t – and that’s okay.
 Neither am I. Neither is nearly every other investor.
 Instead of taking unnecessary risks, invest in great businesses you understand when they go on sale.
 It doesn’t take a rocket scientist to invest in this manner.

 Investors can be divided into two broad categories: